binaryfunt/electron-seamless-titlebar-tutorial/README.md

 I was inspired by the way [Hyper terminal](https://hyper.is/) achieved a native look, and a tutorial by [Shawn Rakowski](https://github.com/srakowski) (no longer available, it seems).

-I'm going to start with the [Electron quick start app](https://github.com/electron/electron-quick-start).
-The full example source code is located in the [`src` directory](/src) of this repo.
+I'm going to start with a version of the [Electron quick start app](https://github.com/electron/electron-quick-start) - see the [`src-start` directory](/src-start) of this repo for the starting point of the tutorial, including installation instructions.

+(The full final source code is located in the [`src` directory](/src).)

 ## 1. Add some styles

 ![S1]

 First, I'm just going to add some basic styles to the quick start app make it look a bit better than some sort of web 1.0 site.
-Create a CSS file
+Open/create the empty `style.css` and add the following:

 ```css
 * {margin: 0; padding: 0; border: 0; vertical-align: baseline;}